resource-watch/slate/source/includes/api/_query.md

 - BigQuery
 - ArcGIS FeatureService

-As for querying datasets, in order to download the results of the execution of query, you'll need two pieces of information:
+Like when querying datasets, in order to download the results of the execution of query, you'll need two pieces of information:

 - The id of the dataset you're trying to download the query execution results.
 - The SQL query that represents the data you are trying to download.